Hiroaki-K4/3d_computer_vision/triangulation/README.md

 \end{pmatrix}=-T^\intercal p \tag{4}
 $$

-If we organize by paying the denominator in Eq(1) and do the same for the second camera, we obtain the following simultaneous linear equations for X, Y, and Z.
+By rearranging the denominator in Eq(1) and doing the same for the second camera, the following simultaneous linear equations are obtained for X, Y, and Z.

 $$
 \begin{align*}